Planning a lifetime of continuous care with a Letter of Intent

 A Letter of Intent should regularly be updated to keep the information current, at least every year or as things change in your loved one’s life, for example, new schools, graduation, marriage or change in diagnosis or prognosis.
 The document is a living one — never complete but as up-to-date as possible.

-Creating a letter of intent
+Creating a Letter of Intent

 Before you start, gather the supporting documentation needed to complete the LOI, including legal documents like trusts or Powers of Attorney, financial statements, insurance policies, birth certificates and identification cards.
 Equally important, bring your loved one into the process to make sure to include their own hopes and dreams about their future.